microsoft/FluidExamples/cra-demo/README.md

 }, []);
 ```

-### 4.b Sync Fluid and View data
+### 4.b Sync Fluid and view data

-Syncing our Fluid and View data requires that the app sets up an event listener, which is another usecase for `useEffect`.
-This second `useEffect` function will return early if `fluidMap` is not defined and be ran again once `fluidMap` has been set thanks to the added dependency.
+Syncing our Fluid and view data requires that the app create an event listener, which is another opportunity for `useEffect`.
+This second `useEffect` function will return early if `fluidMap` is not defined and run again once `fluidMap` has been set thanks to the added dependency.

 To sync the data we're going to create a `syncView` function, call that function once to initialize the view, and then continue calling that function each time the map's "valueChanged" event is raised.